fctanglao/TCPIPEncryptedMessaging/README.md

 > Note: Private keys are never shared.
 Only public keys are exchanged

+This project assumes keys are shared out-of-band (e.g., USB, SCP, email, shared folder, etc.).
+No certificate authority (CA) or TLS validation is used

 ## Compiling and Running the Server
 - ### gcc server.c -o server -lcrypto -lssl
 - ### ./server